PCHAIN Price Hits $0.0457 on Major Exchanges (PI)

-PCHAIN (CURRENCY:PI) traded 11.4% lower against the US dollar during the one day period ending at 19:00 PM Eastern on November 1st.
-PCHAIN has a total market capitalization of $37.27 million and approximately $3.44 million worth of PCHAIN was traded on exchanges in the last 24 hours.
-One PCHAIN coin can now be purchased for $0.0457 or 0.00000077 BTC on popular cryptocurrency exchanges.
-During the last week, PCHAIN has traded up 14.4% against the US dollar.
+PCHAIN (CURRENCY:PI) traded down 11.4% against the US dollar during the 1-day period ending at 16:00 PM ET on November 4th.
+Over the last seven days, PCHAIN has traded up 14.4% against the US dollar.
+One PCHAIN coin can now be purchased for about $0.0457 or 0.00000077 BTC on major cryptocurrency exchanges.
+PCHAIN has a market cap of $37.27 million and approximately $3.44 million worth of PCHAIN was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.